gladyschenyx/foundational_hpc_skills/intro_to_c/README.md

 ```
 * x represents the variable whose value is used in the format tag

-The result of Example 4 would be: The value of the float is 3.14
+Result: The value of the float is 3.14

 ### C Arrays - Data structure that holds a fixed number of data elements of a specific type